ian-nai/Simple-Sentiment-Analysis/README.md

 The script will save the text it scrapes as .txt files in the project's directory.
 The script searches for `<p>` tags by default, but what it looks for can easily be edited in the .py file.
 Just change the line `paragraphs = soup.find_all('p')` to search for things other than "p".

 ## Perform Sentiment Analysis
-Open python, import sentiment.py, and perform sentiment analysis on your texts using [Vader](https://www.nltk.org/_modules/nltk/sentiment/vader.html) or the [Naive Bayes classifier](https://www.nltk.org/_modules/nltk/classify/naivebayes.html):
+Open python, import sentiment.py, and perform sentiment analysis on your texts using [Vader](https://www.nltk.org/_modules/nltk/sentiment/vader.html) or the [Naive Bayes classifier](https://www.nltk.org/_modules/nltk/classify/naivebayes.html).
+The training sentences for the Naive Bayes classifier can easily be swapped out for your own.
 ```
 >>> from sentiment import Sentiment
 >>> Sentiment.vader('your_filename.txt')
->>> [your output]
+>>> [sentiment analysis of your text]
 ```
 or
 ```
 >>> from sentiment import Sentiment
 >>> Sentiment.naive('your_filename.txt')
->>> [your output]
+>>> [sentiment analysis of your text]
 ```
-The training sentences for the Naive Bayes classifier can easily be swapped out for your own.